seinecle/blog/_posts/2022-12-23-chatgpt-consequences.md

 ➡ Resistance by all of us, first

-The same way the eldest among us might prefer interacting with analog systems rather than digital ones (reading prints rather than on-screen, anyone?), I expect we will all feel more comfy, at ease, interacting with digital or analogical systems than with ChatGPT-like systems.
+The same way the eldest among us might prefer interacting with analog systems rather than digital ones (reading prints rather than on-screen, anyone?), I expect we will all feel more comfortable interacting with digital or analogical systems than with ChatGPT-like systems.
 The same way people who grew up with analogical systems always appreciate the trust they can put in good-old-plain-mechanics, we will all feel that the latent spaces of ChatGPT are too nebulous to be fully trusted, even with their incredible mind-blowing performance.

 ➡ Followed and mixed with rapid adoption